Dana Thompson, '99

 Tasheika Hinson, '06Tasheika Hinson is head of investigations in the Office of the General Counsel at Vanguard, one of the world's largest investment management companies.
 In this role she provides strategic, pragmatic, and effective legal guidance in internal investigations to a committee comprised of the general counsel, chief internal audit executive, chief global enterprise risk executive, and chief human resources executive.
 She leads and directs privileged internal investigations conducted by cross functional teams, including the selection, vetting and management of external counsel and subject matter experts, and identifying and recommending remediation.
 She also leads a team of legal analysts and attorneys charged with responding to legal processes, such as subpoenas, CIDs, search warrants.
 Prior to joining Vanguard, Tasheika served as an Assistant United States Attorney in the District of the Virgin Islands from 2016 to 2018, and in the Northern District of Georgia from 2012 to 2016.
 Before that, she was an associate in the Corporate Investigations and Trial Practice at Jones Day in Atlanta.
 Tasheika holds a BA from Temple University and a JD from the University of Michigan Law School where she served as the editor of the Michigan Journal of Gender & Law, associate and contributing Editor of the University of Michigan Journal of Law Reform and assistant editor of the Michigan Journal of Public Affairs.
 Following law school, Tasheika clerked for U.S. District Court Judge K. DuBose in the U.S. District Court for the Southern District of Alabama.

-Mark Jefferson, '06 Mark Jefferson is the assistant dean for community engagement and equity at Harvard Law School.
+Mark Jefferson is the Inaugural Assistant Dean for Diversity, Equity and Belonging at Harvard Law School.
 Mark counsels students from a wide variety of diverse backgrounds, with a special focus on developing relationships with and working through the concerns of students from traditionally underrepresented backgrounds, whether religious, socioeconomic, racial, gender/sexual identity, political, or any combination thereof.
 In collaboration with student groups, faculty, various administrative offices, and centers, Mark develops programming that promotes cultural competency, civil discourse, and thick articulations of the unique ways social justice, inclusion, and equity intersect.
 Additionally, he contributes to the planning and implementation of HLS Dean of Students Office events and programs including Commencement, Orientation, and student leadership development programs.
 He received his JD from the University of Michigan Law School, and his BA in Philosophy from Morehouse College.
 In his spare time he reads whatever he can get his hands on, writes fiction, and contemplates the seemingly effortless genius of Sarah Vaughan, among other things.